Future-Marketing/Node-CLI/README.md

 - Azure CLI for Windows ([Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?SilentAuth=1&activetab=pivot:overviewtab))
 - Change elastic-resource to your own resource group name in commands below.
 - Change devhub-iot to your own resource group name in commands below.
+  (the easiest way is to copy this guide and do a search & replace for your own names)
 - If you get an error, it most likely means that the name you chose has already been picked.

 ## 1. Initial Azure Infrastructure